codesandbox/codesandbox-client/CONTRIBUTING.md

 - `app`: The editor, the search, profile page, the embed and the sandbox.
 - `homepage`: The Gatsby website of the homepage.
+- `common`: All common parts between these packages, reusable JS.
 - `codesandbox-api`: The npm package that's responsible for communication between the sandbox and the editor.
-- `common`: All common parts between these packages, reusable JS.
+- `codesandbox-browserfs`: An in-browser file system that emulates the Node JS file system API and supports storing and retrieving files from various backends.
+Forked from [https://github.com/jvilk/BrowserFS](https://github.com/jvilk/BrowserFS), with an additional [CodeSandbox backend](https://github.com/CompuIves/codesandbox-client/blob/master/standalone-packages/codesandbox-browserfs/src/backend/CodeSandboxFS.ts).

 This version of CodeSandbox is using the production server as source of truth, this is specified by the environment variable `LOCAL_SERVER`.
 It's not yet possible to sign in using this version, I haven't figured out how to handle this yet.